 Your scheduled hours are determined by your availability and the assignments we need to fill.
 We ask that you work a minimum of 10 hours a week.
 Most of our staff work 12 - 19 hours in a variety of settings.

 Good question.
 Actually the work is not steady.
 The Writing Center opens the second week of each semester and runs until the middle of finals week.
 In between, our business grows as the semester progresses.
 In summer we have a reduced staff who works very few hours.

 Our Writing Center Director and Specialist have offices at the Oceanside campus.
 However, they frequently travel to our other locations and can meet people there as appropriate.

-Call us at (760) 795-6861 with your questions, or stop by the Writing Center at any of our campus locations to learn more about what we do.
+Call us at (760) 795-6861 with your questions, or stop by the Oceanside Writing Center to learn more about what we do.